 ORBIS MUSIC is an independent music label owned and operated by bassist/composer Bruno Råberg.
 The label is focusing on creative jazz, modern classical, experimental free improvisation and world music.

-Here are some artists that have recorded on Orbis Music: Chris Cheek, Ben Monder, Matt Wilson, Donny McCaslin, Mick Goodrick, Ted Poor, Tim Ray, Phil Grenadier, Allan Chase, Austin McMahon, Marcello Pelliteri and more.
+Here are some artists that have recorded on Orbis Music: Chris Cheek, Ben Monder, Matt Wilson, Donny McCaslin, Mike Block, Rob Thomas, Mick Goodrick, Ted Poor, Tim Ray, Phil Grenadier, Layth Sidiq, Allan Chase, Austin McMahon, Marcello Pelliteri and more.

-Some of the distinguished musicians Råberg has performed/recorded with include Jerry Bergonzi, George Garzone, Kenny Werner, Mike Mainieri, Sam Rivers, Billy Pierce, Donny McCaslin, Dave Tronzo, Billy Hart, Bob Moses, Mick Goodrick, Ben Monder, Bruce Barth, Jim Black, Matt Wilson, Ted Poor, David Gilmore, and John Medeski.
+Some of the distinguished musicians Råberg has performed/recorded with include Jerry Bergonzi, George Garzone, Kenny Werner, Sam Rivers, Billy Pierce, Donny McCaslin, Billy Hart, Bob Moses, Mick Goodrick, Ben Monder, Bruce Barth, Jim Black, Matt Wilson, Ted Poor, Bob Mintzer, and Mike Mainieri.
 Tours have taken Råberg throughout Europe, Scandinavia, USA, Japan, India, Africa, and Central America, and to jazz festivals such as Pori, Umbria, Monterey, Nancy, Bologna, Graz, Stockholm, Boston, and Cape Town.
-Råberg has led several constellations of his own: the Lifelines Quartet with Chris Cheek, Ben Monder, and Ted Poor, the Bruno Råberg Nonet with Mick Goodrick and Donny McCaslin and his current quartet with Phil Grenadier, Allan Chase and Austin McMahon.
+Råberg is currently leading several constellations of his own Bruno Råberg Trio and the Triloka Ensemble.

 In 1981, Råberg left his performing career in Europe to come to the USA, thanks to a scholarship to the New England Conservatory in Boston.
 There he studied with Miroslav Vitous, Mick Goodrick, George Russell, and Bob Moses.
 He graduated in 1984 with a Bachelor’s Degree in Jazz Studies with Distinction in Performance.